Which of the following is the correctly balanced equation for the... | Channels for Pearson+

 1

-Identify the reactants and products in the given chemical reaction.
-The reactants are zinc (Zn) and copper(II) sulfate (CuSO4), and the products are zinc sulfate (ZnSO4) and copper (Cu).
+Identify the reactants and products in the chemical reaction.
+Here, hydrogen gas (H₂) and oxygen gas (O₂) are the reactants, and water (H₂O) is the product.

+Write the unbalanced chemical equation using the chemical formulas of the reactants and products: H₂ + O₂ → H₂O.

-Check the number of atoms of each element on both sides of the equation.
-For the unbalanced equation, there is 1 Zn, 1 Cu, 1 S, and 4 O atoms on both sides.
+Count the number of atoms of each element on both sides of the equation.
+Initially, there are 2 hydrogen atoms and 2 oxygen atoms on the reactant side, and 2 hydrogen atoms and 1 oxygen atom on the product side.

-Since the number of atoms for each element is already equal on both sides, the equation is balanced as written: Zn(s) + CuSO4(aq) -> ZnSO4(aq) + Cu(s).

-Verify that the balanced equation follows the law of conservation of mass, which states that matter cannot be created or destroyed in a chemical reaction.
-The balanced equation confirms this as the number of each type of atom is the same on both sides.
+Balance the equation by adjusting coefficients to ensure the same number of each type of atom on both sides.
+Start by balancing the oxygen atoms.
+Since there are 2 oxygen atoms in O₂, you need 2 water molecules to balance the oxygen: H₂ + O₂ → 2H₂O.

+Finally, balance the hydrogen atoms.
+With 2 water molecules, there are 4 hydrogen atoms on the product side, so you need 2 H₂ molecules on the reactant side: 2H₂ + O₂ → 2H₂O.

 Watch next